rvrutan/vehicle-builder/README.md

   ## Description
 This is a TypeScript command-line application that allows users to build and manage different  types of vehicles, including cars, trucks and motorbikes.
-The application prompts users to either create a new vehicle or selec an existing one.
+The application prompts users to either create a new vehicle or select an existing one.
 Once a vehicle is selected, users can perform various actions with it.
 The program is designed to demonstrate object-oriented programing (OOP) principles using TypeScript.

 ## Table of Contents
 -[Description](#description)